PX4/PX4-user_guide/en/telemetry/esp8266_wifi_module.md

 Install your ESP8266 to your PixRacer.

-> **Note** On the beta boards the 8266 will hang over the side of the flight controller.

 Flash PX4 master (a current copy or via QGroundControl) to your Pixracer.

 Using a computer or tablet with WiFi, find the open wireless network for your ESP8266.
 By default, it will be named **PixRacer**.
 Connect to this network.
 The default password is **pixracer**.